thisirs/vc-auto-commit/README.md

 ```

 You can auto-commit current repository, marked for auto-committing or
-not, with <kbd>M-x vc-auto-commit</kbd> or auto-commit all
+not, with <kbd>M-x</kbd>`vc-auto-commit` or auto-commit all
-repositories marked for auto-committing with <kbd>M-x
+repositories marked for auto-committing with
-vc-auto-commit-all</kbd>.
-Repositories are marked for auto-committing
+<kbd>M-x</kbd>`vc-auto-commit-all`.
+Repositories are marked for
-with the variable `vc-auto-commit-repository` or the local variable
+auto-committing with the variable `vc-auto-commit-repository` or the
-`vc-auto-commit`.
+local variable `vc-auto-commit`.